joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    i.
 Allow the files/folders to be decrypted to an external location.

    ***Works fine.
 Files can be decrypted to a new folder, with their original name, or they can be renamed when decrypting.***

+## Things I would do to improve the project

+- Parallelise BLAKE (use multiple CPU cores)
+  - Would improve overall speed, which is essential for editing very large files.
+  - Would make editing smaller files more seamless too, as the waiting time would be reduced by a small amount, but it will be slightly noticeable.

+- Make it so you can right click on files to view more options, those being:
+  - Move the file to another location in the vault.
+  - Copy the file to another location in the vault.
+  - Delete the file (move to recycling).

+- Improve the recycling bin so that it recovers files to their original location using a pickled class (serialised object), that contains information about each of the files in the recycling bin.

+- Change the Bluetooth protocol I made to use serialised objects, to reduce the likelyhood that a pattern used in the protocol will appear in the file, and to also send more data more reliably, such as file metadata.

+- Make it so that when you change vault location, you can enter a key you would like to set, or if there are files that already exist, logout and ask the user to log in again.

+- Display the current status of file transfer in the mobile app while downloading.

+- Be able to send files from your phone to the PC app to encrypt to the vault.